transformrs/trv/test.typ

 #slide[
     #toolbox.pdfpc.speaker-note(
     ```md
-    For example, this is code for the `transformrs`-crate.
+    For example, let's look at some code.

-    As you can see, we load the crate and then request a chat completion.
+    Here, we load the `transformrs` crate and then request a chat completion.
     ```
     )